Boston Baked Beans

 - 1⁄4 cup blackstrap molasses

-- 1⁄4 cup light brown or muscovado sugar, packed
+- 1⁄4 cup light brown, muscovado, or other natural granulated sugar

 - 2 tablespoons apple cider vinegar